schwidom/recoll-xapian-helper/README.md

   ./recoll-xapian-helper --dblocation ~/.recoll/xapiandb --data |
    grep '^url=file' | sed 's+^url=file://\(.*\)+\1+1'

+ or

+  ./recoll-xapian-helper --dblocation ~/.recoll/xapiandb --data --data-regex 'url=file://(.*)' --regex-sub 1

  like:

   /etc/passwd

  At this point you can throw the output in a file, select a specific directory whose entries you want to have deleted and reindexed by:

+ It is suggested to perform a run through the tool 'uniq' because one file can be indexed more than once if it is an archive.

  cat list.txt | recollindex -e # for deleting files
  find . <specific directory> | recollindex -i -f